sindrie15/syllabus/README.md

 ### Day 8
 #### Lecture
 * Automated Acceptance Testing
+* Guest lecture: Jakob from Tempo on testing.

 #### Lab
 Get the server into a state to accept create game commands.
 Implement automatic acceptance tests.